 – Shell pasta

 * I used a blender from Walmart – $9.99.
-I absolutely love it and it’s perfect for college students & young professionals.
+I absolutely love it.
+It is a perfect fit for college students & young professionals.

-* I also used cashew for my pesto, you can also use nutritional yeast if you have nut allergies.
+* I used cashew instead of nutritional yeast, since I don’t have allergies.
 It gives it a nutty and “cheesy” taste.

 It’s easy, simple & delicious !